 When you’re ready to apply for a mortgage, it’s a good idea to set aside an hour or so to complete the application form as there is a lot of information you need to provide.
 Furthermore, you often need to supply the lender with a range of documents, such as payslips and bank statements, so make sure you have these to hand when applying so you don’t delay the process.

-It may be worth checking the lender’s rules on overpayments and any early repayment charges (ERCs) it may apply, especially if you think you will want to pay more than your monthly payment.
+Mortgage deals can come with a range of additional charges, including product or arrangement fees and booking fees, for example.
+These could range from a few hundred pounds to over £1,000.
+Furthermore, some deals may charge for property valuations and, if you apply via a mortgage broker, check for any broker fees.
+It may also be worth looking at the lender’s rules on overpayments and any early repayment charges (ERCs) it may apply, especially if you think you will want to pay more than your monthly payment.

 Mortgage brokers remove a lot of the paperwork and hassle of getting a mortgage, as well as helping you access exclusive products and rates that aren’t available to the public.
 Mortgage brokers are regulated by the Financial Conduct Authority (FCA) and are required to pass specific qualifications before they can give you advice.